scottvr/gtrsnipe/README.md

 I wanted to see what I might come up with, a different machine, perhaps involving a looper pedal blah blah blah.. it's been a few weeks and I forget what all ridiculous iterations it went through.
 First I converted [his mm:ss-based time implementation]() with tempo and time signature, then added alternate tunings, then it was off to the races, without any finish line.

 In the process though..
-I ended up with ast to tablature, midi to guitar tab (with an optimal fretboard mapper that's kinda cool. maybe deserves finishing and packaging), guitar tab formatter, a "guitputer" machine of sorts and a couple of attempts at a "compiler" for it..
+I ended up with ast-to-tablature, midi-to-tab (with an optimal fretboard mapper that's kinda cool. maybe deserves finishing and packaging), guitar tab formatter, a "guitputer" machine of sorts and a couple of attempts at a "compiler" for it..

 Some of those things I just mentioned are useful things, and someone may find some of this code useful, or interesting, or funny.